Bellocco 'ndrina: Recent developments

 In January 2006, 54 members of the Bellocco-Pesce clan were arrested in an operation against international drug trafficking.
 They were supplying the drug markets in Milan, Como, Sondrio, Brescia, Bergamo, Treviso, Alessandria, Naples and Reggio Calabria.
 The cocaine was imported from Colombia, Brazil, Spain and the Netherlands, heroin from the Balkans and ecstasy from the Netherlands.

 On January 12, 2010, the Italian police arrested 17 people in Bologna and Calabria linked to the Pesce-Bellocco clan.
-They were expanding their drug and arms trafficking activities to Bologna, where Carmello Bellocco was serving a 17-year sentence for racketeering.
+They were expanding their drug and arms trafficking activities to Bologna, where Carmelo Bellocco was serving a 17-year sentence for racketeering.
 Bellocco is accused of leading the group's activities while on day-leave from prison.

 In 2020, the Italian police dismantled a cocaine trafficking scheme used by the Camorra D'Alessandro clan, who with the support of the Bellocco and Pesce 'ndrine, were able to supply the entire region of Castellammare di Stabia with drugs.